cohorte/cohorte.github.io/case-studies/IoT/index.md

 <br/>

+ * `Architects are happy`
- * IoT application is seen as a set of Service-oriented Components (*Architects are happy* :) )
+   * IoT application is seen as a set of Service-oriented Components from devices to cloud.

+ * `Developers are happy`
- * Based on an implementation of OSGi specification for Java and Python programming languages (*Developers are happy* :) ).
+   * Cohorte is based on an implementation of OSGi specification for Java and Python programming languages.
+   * They implement business code, not distribution and life-cyle management tasks.

+ * `Operators are happy`
- * Provides Remotes Services between components (Java or Python) with zero configurations (*Administrators are happy* :) ).
+   * Cohorte provides Remotes Services between components (Java or Python) with zero configurations.
- * Supports multi-gateway deployement for more scalability and fine grain control.
+   * It supports multi-gateway deployement for more scalability and fine grain control.

 ## Value added of COHORTE